What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 What are the main differences in M&A transaction terms between acquiring a business from a trade seller and financial sponsor backed company in your jurisdiction?

-Financial sponsors usually dispose of assets through a controlled auction.
-Financial sponsors favour the locked box approach, allowing a clean exit and providing the possibility to distribute the consideration more quickly.
+Financial sponsors will seek a clean exit and more often dispose of assets through a controlled auction.
+This is one of the reasons that financial sponsors favour the locked box approach providing the possibility to distribute the consideration more quickly.
 The absence of any post-completion adjustment eliminates the need to hold back funds in case adjustment works against the seller.
-Financial sponsors are sometimes only prepared to give limited “fundamental” warranties (i.e. due existence, due authority and title to shares), in particular in secondary buy-outs.
+For the same reasons, sometimes financial sponsors are only prepared to give limited “fundamental” warranties (i.e. due existence, due authority and title to shares).
+Consequently, increasingly buyers of businesses that are owned by financial sponsor are taking out warranty and indemnity insurance to ensure that business warranties can be obtained backed by appropriate financial protection.

 On an acquisition of shares, what is the process for effecting the transfer of the shares and are transfer taxes payable?